exusc/datahub/README.md

-Version 1.0.7.2 of Prototype for Concept Discussions
+Version 1.0.7.3 of Prototype for Concept Discussions

 Supports base functionality for
 - Standard administration of DATA-Hub objects
 - Self service with restriction to owned objects
-- Initial Health checks implemented
+- Initial health checks implemented
-- Logging enabled

 Open Tasks
 - connection to secure connect
 - implementation of actions within data container (add area with existing scopes, add scope, ...)

 Next Stories
+- Improve container actions (only logging)
+- Test first action to data container (add area)
-- Implement Health Check for Tables
+- Implement health check for tables
 - Usage of *-functionality with scopes
 - Scops with from to for Schutzstufen
 - UI for scope adding